findkit/findkit/packages/docs/docs/ui/patterns/embedding/fullscreen.md

 # Fullscreen Modal

-The fullscreen modal is easiest and the safest way to embed Findkit UI on a website.
+The Fullscreen Modal Pattern is easiest and the safest way to embed Findkit UI on a website.
 You don't need to worry about how it fits on your page since it is just overlayed on top of it.
 The containing element is automatically created and appended to the body element.

 It is "safe" in the sense that it is accessible and will not conflict with the